Skip to content

 SFTPForm in Connected Accounts → POST /api/platforms/connect/sftp (SSH key or password)None — credentials stored encrypted per user

-Upload implementations: lib/platforms/google-drive.ts, lib/platforms/sftp.ts.
+Upload implementations: lib/platforms/google-drive.ts, lib/platforms/sftp.ts, lib/platforms/smb.ts.

 OAuth scopes (YouTube)